social media tribe

 Ask Questions

-Most brands fall into the habit of providing only 'push' content to their customers.
-Everything is post, post, post, with no reason for a customer to stop and engage... because the brand did not ask for their engagement.
+Most brands fall into the habit of providing only ‘push’ content to their customers.
+It’s post, post, post—with no real reason for a customer to stop and engage, simply because the brand never asked for their involvement.

 Some examples that I've used in my content strategy are: